Learn and Control while Switching: with Guaranteed Stability and Sublinear Regret: Projection-based strategy

 A possible way to tackle the "learn and control while switching problem:" is to apply the OSLO algorithm described in \cite{cohen2019learning} repeatedly, each time a switch occurs.
 However, such a naive approach is likely inefficient because (1) it ignores previously learned information and, (2) it runs a warm-up phase after each switch.
 As a (provably) better alternative, we propose a projection-based strategy which relies on the central ellipsoid to incorporate previously learned information in control design procedure.
 A controller that plays optimistically with respect to this set is then computed by solving a relaxed SDP.

 To clarify the main idea, consider a simple example of control system with three actuators which offers seven actuating modes assuming that they all satisfy the controllability condition.
 Let $M_1$ denote the mode 1 which takes advantage of all the actuators.
-The modes $\{M_2, M_3, M_4\}$ and $\{M_2, M_3, M_4\}$ are the ones with two actuators and single actuator respectively.
-We can consider $M_1$ as the central mode which is at the same time the parent of all other actuating modes.
-Figure 1 shows the schematic of parent and child dependency between modes.
+The modes $\{M_2, M_3, M_4\}$ and {$\{M_5, M_6, M_7\}$} are the ones with two actuators and single actuator respectively.
+We can consider $M_1$ as the central mode which is at the same time the parent of all other actuating modes. {Figure 1 illustrates the relationships between these actuating modes.}

-We break the strategy into two phases, the warm-up and Learn and Control while Switching (LCS) phases, whose pseudo codes have been provided in Algorithms 1 and 2.
-The strategy starts with Algorithm 1, which applies a given $(\kappa_0,\gamma_0)-$strong stabilizing policy feedback $K_0$ for $T_0$ time steps to provide algorithm 2 with close enough parameters estimates.
+{The dashed lines indicate how the modes are interconnected.
+For instance, the column set of modes $M_5$ and $M_6$ are the subsets of the column set of mode $M_2$.} We break the strategy into two phases, the warm-up and Learn and Control while Switching (LCS) phases, whose pseudo codes have been provided in Algorithms 1 and 2.
+The strategy starts with Algorithm 1, which applies a given $(\kappa_0,\gamma_0)-$strong stabilizing policy feedback $K_0$ for $T_0$ time steps to provide Algorithm 2 with close enough parameter estimates $\Theta_0$.
 For warm-up duration $T_0$ computation, we use the recent results of \cite{mania2019certainty} on the existence of a stabilizing neighborhood around unknown parameters of the system.
-We compute $T_0$ such that the controller designed by Algorithm 2 at time $T_0$, which relies on the estimate $\Theta_0$, performs better than the initial stabilizing controller $K_0$.
-In other words, $T_0$ is the minimum amount of learning while applying $(\kappa_0,\gamma_0)-$stabilizing $K_0$ that guarantees Algorithm 2 to come up with a $(\kappa, \gamma)-$stabilizing controller $K(\Theta_0, Q, R)$ such that $\kappa\leq \kappa_0$.
+We compute $T_0$ such that the controller designed by Algorithm 2 at time $T_0$, which relies on the estimate $\Theta_0$, performs better than the initial stabilizing controller $K_0$ and ensures the achievement of a favorable overall regret.
+The computation of this duration is detailed in Theorem \ref{thm:WarmUp_Duration}.

 After the warm-up phase, Algorithm 2 is applied whenever a switch occurs.
-This algorithm has access to the updated central ellipsoid given either by Algorithm 1 or Algorithm 2, thanks to applying the augmentation technique.
+This algorithm possesses the capability to access the updated central ellipsoid, which it maintains through the utilization of the augmentation technique.
 LCSA projects the central ellipsoid to the space of the actuating mode $M_i$; the mode system operates in for the epoch (time interval between two subsequent switches of actuating mode).
 During operation in an epoch, the algorithm applies OFU for the actuating mode $M_i$ to obtain the control input.
 In parallel, it updates (i.e., enriches) the central ellipsoid by using the augmentation technique.